The 84th General Convention in Scottsdale, Arizona

 • Alumni club delegates

-Schedule of Events
+Schedule

-Determining if you are a Delegate or a Visitor
+Delegate or Visitor

 Phi Delta Theta Conventions are widely attended by Phi Delts of all ages.
 Approximately half of all attendees are voting delegates, both alumni and undergraduate.
 However, many other attendees are chapter advisory board members, visiting alumni and undergraduates, non-Phis, spouses, children, or guests.
-Your role at the Convention, as well as your registration fee and schedule of activities, will vary depending upon your registration classification.
+Your role at the Convention, as well as your registration fee and schedule of activities, will vary depending on your registration classification.

 Voting Delegates